 - If you do not confirm your initial confirmation email within 7 days of receiving it, then you will have to start the registration process again.

-Frequently Asked Questions for Importation and Transportation of Organisms and Vectors (OV).
+FAQs for Importation and Transportation of Organisms and Vectors (OV)

 1. Your OV permit expired.
 Do you need to submit an application for renewal?